ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `WAF_PACKAGE_ID`
-:   The ID of WAF package.
+:   The ID of the WAF package.
 Required.

 `WAF_RULE_ID`
-:   The ID of WAF rule.
+:   The ID of the WAF rule.
 Required.

 `WAF_RULE_MODE`
 :   The mode of WAF rule.
 Valid values are `on`, `off`, `default`, `disable`, `simulate`, `block`, and `challenge`.
 Required.